 C. R. Acad.
 Sci.
 (Paris), 3, 385-86, Paris, 1836.

 First description of Trichomonas vaginalis, which Donné at first believed to be the pernicious agent in gonorrhoea.
-He later admitted the organism to be a normal inhabitant of the female genital tract.
-Donné was, by this work, the first to describe living organisms in pathological conditions, as observed by modern methods.
+He later recognized that the organism is a normal inhabitant of the female genital tract.
+By this work Donné was the first to describe living organisms in pathological conditions, as observed by modern methods.
 English translation in Kean (No. 2268.1).

 Subjects: INFECTIOUS DISEASE › SEXUALLY TRANSMITTED DISEASES, MICROBIOLOGY